-Quitting smoking is one of the most daunting challenges you may face in your life.
-It is an addiction that is both physical and psychological.
+Quitting smoking can be a tough challenge.
+It is an addiction that is both physical and mental.
 However, quitting smoking can be done.
 In fact, you will join the company of millions of Americans who are former smokers.
 It is one of the best things you can do for your health and the health of others around you.

-There is no easy way to quit, but there are ways to make the experience more tolerable.
-Do not be discouraged if it takes many attempts before you kick the habit.
+There is no easy way to quit.
+Some steps may ease some of the challenges.
+Do not be discouraged if it takes more than 1 try before you kick the habit for good.

 The key to quitting, is patience, perseverance, and having a plan.